Wacky Wheels

 Wacky Wheels is a kart racing video game released by Apogee Software for MS-DOS in 1994.
-The game strongly resembles Super Mario Kart from the Super NES, but the karts are described as lawn mowers and the eight playable characters are animals from a zoo.
+The game strongly resembles Super Mario Kart from the Super NES, but the karts are described as lawn mowers and the eight playable characters (panda, moose, pelican, raccoon, shark, camel, elephant and tiger) are animals from a zoo.

 The game was re-released on GOG.com with support for Microsoft Windows, Linux, and macOS on August 20, 2014, then for Steam on May 6, 2015 as part of the 3D Realms Anthology.

 Gameplay

 While racing, players can collect hedgehogs, bombs and other objects that can be used to shoot or distract opponents.
 The game features both single and multiplayer play, with split-screen, modem, or direct serial link.
 In multiplayer mode, two human players can either race against each other or battle in special arenas where the sole purpose is to hit the opponent a certain number of times with hedgehogs.
 This last gaming mode, called Wacky shoot-out, is similar to the classic deathmatch mode from first-person shooter games or the Battle Mode of Super Mario Kart.

 The game was and still is distributed as shareware, with only a few characters and courses active.
 Registration is required to unlock the remaining characters and courses.
 It is also the first game to feature a Dopefish cameo appearance.